Contributing a Template

 df = sources["my_file"]

-return df.select("sample", "value")
+return df.select("sample", "value") # exactly the EXPECTED_SCHEMA columns

-depictio recipe run <your-pipeline>/my_recipe.py --data-dir /path/to/real/data --head 10
+depictio-cli dev recipe run <pipeline>/my_recipe.py --data-dir /path/to/run --head 10

-Step 4 — Build dashboards¶
+Step 4 — Build the dashboards¶

-Step 5 — Test end-to-end¶
+Step 5 — Test end-to-end & open a PR¶

 -

-template.yamlexpected_filesandexpected_directorieslists are complete - No hardcoded absolute paths — only
+- No hardcoded absolute paths — only

 | Badge | Criteria |